lexhazred/prompt-memory-lab/README.md

 ISM becomes cost prohibitive as costs rises exponentially.

 To reduce cost, we can cap the number of elements in the shot-term memory vector.
 Then we can abstract the entire conversation in the short-term vector by prompting the LLM to create a summary with t tokens.
-By adding this abstraction to the prompt and 'emptying' the short-term memory vector, we can taper the exponential cost increase.
+By adding this abstraction to the prompt and 'clearing' the short-term memory vector, we can taper the exponential cost increase.

 We can call this new algorithm Abstraction Inclusive Short-Term Memory (A-ISM)